alexandruionica/cloudbackup/documentation_src/docs/configuration.md

 It is highly advisable to:

+- setup strict access controls on the S3 buckets in order to ensure only backup software has access to read or write contents.
 - dedicate S3 buckets only for backup only purposes.
 Mixing use of S3 buckets may lead to backups being corrupted if any other software or persons manage the contents of the S3 buckets
 - make use of the `prefix` backup configuration setting so a given system is the only one making use of any S3 bucket key beginning with said prefix.
 Failing to do so may lead to corrupted backups.
 - put a lifecycle rule on the S3 bucket so multipart uploads parts older than several days are automatically purged